Protect Your Commercial Vehicles

 check Bodily Injury Liability Coverage

-This coverage provides payment in cases of bodily injury or death resulting from an accident for which you are at fault.
-This may also include legal defense expenses depending on the type of policy purchased.
+Business auto insurance coverage provides payment in cases of bodily injury or death resulting from an accident for which you are at fault.
+This may also include legal defense expenses depending on the type of business car insurance policy purchased.

 check Property Damage Liability Coverage

-If your vehicle accidentally causes damage to another person’s vehicle or property, this coverage can protect you.
+If your vehicle accidentally causes damage to another person’s vehicle or property, insurance for commercial vehicles can protect you.
 That can include legal defense expenses depending on the type of policy purchased.

 check Medical Payments, No-Fault, or Personal Injury Coverage